suffolklibraries/sljekyll/_events/gainsborough-2017-11-18-talent-show-auditions-3.md

 breadcrumb: y
 ---

-Have you got a special talent?
+Are you aged 8-18 with a special talent?
 Whether you're a musician, dancer, actor or something completely different, you're invited to audition for our talent show.

 Contact the library to reserve your place in the spotlight.